-If with a single glance you can you can catch the Ionian coast, the monumental Etna, the Bay of Giardini-Naxos, the Cape of S. Alessio, the strait of Messina and the Calabrian coast, either you are on Google Maps or you are in Castelmola.
+If in one sweep you can see the Ionian coast, the monumental Mount Etna, the gulf of Giardini-Naxos, the Capo di S. Alessio, the Straits of Messina and the coast of Calabria, you are either on Google Maps or you are in Castelmola.